BDC Hamburger Icon

 Open row

-To increase conversions on your e-commerce site, you must consider the user experience it provides your visitors.
-It’s challenging enough to drive customers to the checkout page; additional complications can cause them to give up on the process.
+To increase conversions on your e-commerce site, you must consider the user experience.
+Driving website visitors to the checkout page is challenging enough, but additional complications can cause customers to give up.

-Points of friction can interrupt a customer’s buying decision and cause them to leave a website without purchasing.
-Anything that slows website browsing or makes it challenging to navigate causes friction.
-Eliminating these issues on your e-commerce website site is essential to reduce shopping cart abandonment, streamline and increase sales, and generate more sales leads
+Points of friction — anything that disrupts or complicates the shopping experience — can interrupt a customer’s buying decision and prompt them to leave your site without purchasing.
+Issues such as slow page loading, complex navigation and unclear calls to action create unnecessary hurdles.
+Eliminating these issues on your e-commerce website is essential to reducing shopping-cart abandonment, streamlining and increasing sales, and generating more sales leads

 Editor’s note: Looking for the right e-commerce website design service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.